Meet the Experts

-Lauren has been with the Cannabis Science Lab as a Research Program Coordinator since January 2020.
+Lauren has been with the Cannabis Science Lab as a Sr. Research Program Coordinator since January 2020.
 She has her B.A. in Psychology from St. Mary’s College of Maryland as well as her M.S. in Clinical Research Administration through Laureate International Universities.
 She is primarily interested in substance use disorders, mental illness, and psychopharmacology, as well as regulatory issues and strategies to protect the health and safety of research subject participants.
 Lauren hopes to work in the pharmaceutical industry in the future, helping to bring new therapeutic products to the market for myriad mental health conditions.
 In her free time, Lauren races her sailboat (a Laser Radial dinghy) and also enjoys walking her golden retriever, running, and practicing yoga.
 Lauren works on both acute and chronic dosing studies, examining the effects of vaporized THC in combination with isolated terpenes as well as the effects of oral CBD when chronically consumed.

-Spencer joined the CSL as a Research Program Coordinator in August of 2021, after earning his B.S. in Psychology from the University of Maryland, College Park.
+Spencer joined the CSL as a Research Program Supervisor in August of 2021, after earning his B.S. in Psychology from the University of Maryland, College Park.
 In the CSL, Spencer works on both THC and CBD research, studying the effects of topical CBD products and the individual and combined effects of nicotine and cannabis.
 Spencer is interested in research on pharmacodynamics of commonly used substances, especially regarding impairment.
 He is also interested in counseling psychology and plans to pursue a Ph.D. program in clinical or counseling psychology in the near future.
 In his free time, Spencer enjoys photographing squirrels, cooking, cycling, and gaming.